-&lt;sup>2 The question is whether we should have the same doubts in the case where one of the angles of a triangle formed by tree stars has some remarkable value, for example, is equal to the angles of an equilateral triangle. (...)
-Here we could say the following: one should resist strongly to the temptation to consider some observation that was not specified before the experiment as remarkable, since the number of observations that may look remarkable from different viewpoints is quite significant.
+&lt;sup>3 The question is whether we should have the same doubts in the case where one of the angles of a triangle formed by tree stars has some remarkable value, for example, is equal to the angle of an equilateral triangle. $\langle \ldots \rangle$ Here we could say the following: one should resist strongly to the tendency to consider some observation that was not specified before the experiment as remarkable, since the number of circumstances that may look remarkable from different viewpoints is quite significant.